 10 Common iOS 9 Problems & How to Fix Them

 Apple’s iOS 9 updates for iPhone, iPad and iPod touch bring new features but they’ve also brought some problems to iPhone, iPad and iPod touch owners.
-With those complaints in mind, we want to show you how to fix the common iOS 9 problems found on iOS 9.0, iOS 9.1, iOS 9.2, iOS 9.3, and the new iOS 9.3.2 update.
+With those complaints in mind, we want to show you how to fix common iOS 9 problems on all versions of the operating system.